kali20987/Workout-Like-A-Boss/README.md

 * [Contribution](#contribution)

 ## Installation
-Run this command in your terminal: ```npm i ```
+After cloning the repo to your local machine, run this command in your terminal: ```npm i ```

 All of the dependencies are listed in the package.json file.

 In the terminal ensure that you are in the db folder and login to your mysql.
-Once you're in mysql, run the command: ```SOURCE schema.sql```
+Once you're in MySQL, run the command: ```SOURCE schema.sql```

-Quit out of mysql and cd back to the root level.
+Quit out of MySQL and cd back to the root level.
 Then run the following commands:
 * ```node server.js```
 * ```node seeds/index.js```